Jan20/blog/src/assets/posts/engineering/efficient-terminal-setup/efficient-terminal-setup.md

 # Efficient Terminal Setup

-For years, zsh has been my preferred shell and a faithful companion in my daily development work.
-It’s irreplaceable for navigating directories, editing files, and performing more advanced tasks like interacting with Kubernetes clusters or cloud environments using various CLI tools—some of which have rather counterintuitive commands, follow conventions that are hard to remember, or produce outputs I often want to transform or use as inputs for other operations.
+Let's face it, there are terminal commands or cli tools we will never remember.
 I used to rely on either Googling the same commands repeatedly or creating cheatsheets in Notion and OneNote.
 However, leaving the terminal just to look up an obscure command proved to be inefficient.
 So, why leave the terminal in the first place?
 Couldn’t we just save commands that are hard to remember in a text file, search through its content, and execute the command we want?

 It turns out this is trivial to set up, highly efficient, and fun to use.
 Let’s jump into it.